-- 1) Intentionally injure any person or threaten to do so. - 2) Intentionally damage or destroy BOCES property or the personal property of a student, teacher, administrator, other BOCES employee, or any person lawfully on BOCES property. - 3) Disrupt the orderly conduct of classes, BOCES programs, other BOCES activities, or other BOCES work sites/internship. - 4) Distribute materials or demonstrate an appearance on BOCES property or at BOCES functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the BOCES program or BOCES workplace. - 5) Intimidate, harass, or discriminate against any person on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity or expression, age, disability, or other legally protected category. - 6) Enter any portion of the BOCES property without authorization or remain after regular closing times. - 7) Obstruct the free movement of any person in any place to which this Code applies. - 8) Violate the traffic laws, parking regulations, or other restrictions on vehicles. - 9) Possess, consume, sell, attempt to sell, distribute, or exchange or attempt to distribute or exchange alcoholic beverages, illegal substances, and controlled substances, including drug paraphernalia, or be under the influence on BOCES property or at a BOCES function. - 10) Use tobacco and tobacco products on BOCES property unless otherwise authorized by law and applicable BOCES Policy. - 11) Use of e-cigarettes, vape pens, and other similar products, which would include those containing nicotine except for current FDA-approved smoking cessation products.
-(See policy #4550). - 12) Possess, display, use, or threaten to use any weapon(s,) as defined in Section II of this Code of Conduct, in or on BOCES property or at a BOCES function, except in the case of law enforcement officers or as specifically authorized by BOCES. - 13) Loiter on BOCES property. - 14) Refuse to comply with any reasonable order from identifiable BOCES officials performing their duties. - 15) Willfully incite others to commit any of the acts prohibited by this Code.
+- 1. Intentionally injure any person or threaten to do so. - 2.
+Intentionally damage or destroy BOCES property or the personal property of a student, teacher, administrator, other BOCES employee, or any person lawfully on BOCES property. - 3.
+Disrupt the orderly conduct of classes, BOCES programs, other BOCES activities, or other BOCES work sites/internship. - 4.
+Distribute materials or demonstrate an appearance on BOCES property or at BOCES functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the BOCES program or BOCES workplace. - Intimidate, harass, or discriminate against any person on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity or expression, age, disability, or other legally protected category. - 6.
+Enter any portion of the BOCES property without authorization or remain after regular closing times. - 7.
+Obstruct the free movement of any person in any place to which this Code applies. - 8.
+Violate the traffic laws, parking regulations, or other restrictions on vehicles. - 9.
+Possess, consume, sell, attempt to sell, distribute, or exchange or attempt to distribute or exchange alcoholic beverages, illegal drugs/substances, and controlled substances, including drug paraphernalia, or be under the influence on BOCES property or at a BOCES function. - \ The definition of illegal drugs includes controlled substances.
+While cannabis (marijuana) has been legalized by New York State for adult use under certain circumstances, it is illegal for anyone under the age of 21 to purchase, possess, or use adult-use cannabis.
+Regardless of age, the sale, purchase, possession, and/or use of cannabis is prohibited on BOCES or host school grounds under state and federal laws and/or BOCES policy.
+BOCES staff are further prohibited from performing their employment duties while impaired by cannabis. - 10.
+Use tobacco and tobacco products on BOCES property unless otherwise authorized by law and applicable BOCES Policy. - 11.
+Use of e-cigarettes, vape pens, and other similar products, which would include those containing nicotine except for current FDA-approved smoking cessation products. - 12.
+Possess, display, use, or threaten to use any weapon(s,) as defined in Section II of this Code of Conduct, in or on BOCES property or at a BOCES function, except in the case of law enforcement officers or as specifically authorized by BOCES.

-16) Violate any federal or state statute, local ordinance, or Board policy and the BOCES Code of Conduct, where applicable, while on BOCES property or while at a BOCES function.
+- 13. Loiter on BOCES property. - 14.
+Refuse to comply with any reasonable order from identifiable BOCES officials performing their duties. - 15.
+Willfully incite others to commit any of the acts prohibited by this Code. - 16.
+Violate any federal or state statute, local ordinance, or Board policy and the BOCES Code of Conduct, where applicable, while on BOCES property or while at a BOCES function.